chhylp123/BitMapperBS/README.md

 (2) When building the index for the human genome, BitMapperBS requires about 10GB RAM and 60GB disk space.

-(3) When aligning the bs-seqs to the human genome, BitMapperBS requires about 7GB RAM.
+(3) When aligning the bs-seq to the human genome, BitMapperBS requires about 7GB RAM.

 ### Supported platforms ###